turinglabsorg/datahub-learn/network-documentation/near/tutorials/stake/2-fungible-token.md

 1. account registration
 2. contract metadata

-In addition, standards need to be defined to support token burning and minting.
-That falls outside the scope of this discussion.
+Additional standards and extension willalso need to be defined to support token burning and minting, which is outside the scope of this discussion.
 The overall standard design strategy is to use a divide and conquer approach.
 Instead of designing a single huge standard that covers all use cases and edge cases, the strategy is to divide the standard into multiple smaller and focused APIs.
 The approach is also based on separation of concerns.
 This will enable token functionality and tooling to be rolled out incrementally in phases.

 It probably is more obvious why standardizing contract metadata is needed:
 - Standard metadata makes it simpler and smoother for wallet and application integration